charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^3]: During Jim Crow, brutal killings were used to intimidate African Americans from voting.
 Local authorities turned a blind eye.
 The House passed a bill making lynching a federal crime, but it was halted in the Senate.

-...

-Over time, the Supreme Court's bias -- inherited from the Senate -- has become clear.
+Courts aren't universally opposed to civil rights, of course.
+Landmark rulings have gone both ways.
+But, on balance, federal judges (like the Senate that appointed them) are inclined to side with the powerful.
 All four of the worst[^4] Supreme Court decisions in history relate to civil rights.
 And in each case, the court erred on the side of the powerful, endorsing horrific abuse of the disenfranchised:

 [^4]: "Worst" is subjective, but there seems to be widespread agreement that these four are at the top of the list.